Approaching Kasteleyn transition in frustrated quantum Heisenberg antiferromagnets

 The monomer density is exponentially small at low temperatures, and even if it exhibits a rapid increase around $T_\mathrm{K}$, it remains extremely small; for instance, it is of order $10^{-6}$ around $T_\mathrm{K}$ for $J_2=1.3$ and $J_2' - J_2=0.02$ (see inset of Fig.~\ref{fig:ctmrg}(b)).
 This sharp but low-amplitude rise is linked to the proliferation of monomer-induced strings (see snapshots in Fig.~\ref{fig:snap} of the \textit{End Matter}) and is responsible for the broadening of thermodynamic features.
-By tuning $J_2' - J_2$, the monomer density can be reduced to arbitrarily small value, allowing the system to asymptotically approach the true Kasteleyn critical point.
+By tuning $J_2' - J_2$, the monomer density can be reduced to arbitrarily small values, allowing the system to asymptotically approach the true Kasteleyn critical point.
 This makes the spatially anisotropic diamond-decorated Heisenberg model a rare and tunable quantum platform for realizing emergent classical criticality driven by dimer constraints in a frustrated quantum magnet.

 \paragraph{Conclusion and Perspectives} Macroscopic ground-state degeneracy is a hallmark of highly frustrated magnets, at least at the classical level \cite{Lacroix2011,Diep2020}.
 The present model provides an example where this degeneracy is not lifted even by quantum fluctuations.
 Nevertheless, according to the third law of thermodynamics \cite{Nernst1906}, one expects nature to lift this ground-state degeneracy in experimental systems.
-A lattice distortion that renders the coupling constants spatially anisotropic, {\it i.e.}, the situation studied in this Letter, is one mechanism to lift such as a degeneracy.
+A lattice distortion that renders the coupling constants spatially anisotropic, {\it i.e.}, the situation studied in this Letter, is one mechanism to lift such a degeneracy.
 Generically, one expects a weak splitting of a degenerate ground-state manifold to give rise to a low-temperature peak in the specific heat.
 The present example demonstrates further that such a degeneracy lifting can give rise to emergent Kasteleyn physics.
-Whether this is a more general phenomenon is a question that requires further investigation.
-At least the diamond-decorated square lattice can exhibit equivalent physics, as we demonstrate in the Supplemental Material \cite{supp}.
+The examples of the staggered diamond-decorated square lattice and the anisotropic fully frustrated kagome bilayer \cite{Yaremchuk2025} presented in the Supplemental Material \cite{supp} suggest that emergent Kasteleyn physics is a generic feature of a broader class of frustrated quantum magnets with emergent dimer degrees of freedom.
 Our work thus provides a bridge between quantum magnetism and the statistical mechanics of classical dimer models, opening new avenues for the study of topological and geometrically constrained phases in frustrated quantum spin systems.